kernaltrap8/WoR-Plus-SPRX/README.md

-# WoRmod-SPRX-HEN
+# WoR-Plus-SPRX
-HEN SPRX backend for WoRmod
+SPRX backend for WoR+.
+Works on CEX/DEX CFW.